 Trigeminal neuralgia patients often describe their symptoms as “invisible pain”.
 It has repeatedly been described as one of the most painful medical conditions.
 Trigeminal neuralgia episodes are debilitating.
 The most common trigeminal neuralgia treatment is pain medication to lessen the severity of symptoms.
 If a patient does not respond to medication, then the next resort is injections (Botox, glycerol) and/or surgery (gamma knife, radiofrequency thermal lesioning, balloon compression, etc.).
 (1)

-Many trigeminal neuralgia patients are looking for natural solutions to their painful episodes.
-While medication and surgery may lessen symptoms in the short-term, they do not address the underlying cause of trigeminal neuralgia.
+Many trigeminal patients are looking for natural solutions to their painful episodes.
+While medication and surgery may lessen symptoms in the short-term, they do not address the underlying cause of trigeminal.

 How is my neck related to my trigeminal neuralgia symptoms?

 Your spine is responsible for protecting your spinal cord.
 Your spinal cord is responsible for sending signals to and from your brain.
 When the top bone in your neck (atlas) misaligns, it creates pressure on your spinal cord.
 When there is pressure on your spinal cord, the signals are distorted.
 This can potentially lead to trigeminal symptoms.

 Dr. Lawlor is trained in upper cervical chiropractic – a gentle, specific approach aimed at correcting the atlas.
 Upper cervical chiropractic is incredibly precise, and every correction is tailored to each individual patient.
 Through realignment of the atlas, there is reduced pressure on the spinal cord.
 This allows for proper signals to be sent to and from the brain.
 This may lead to a reduction in trigeminal neuralgia symptoms.